Multiplicative structures on cones and duality: Rabinowitz Floer homology and cohomology rings via cones

 \begin{proof} The key observation is the following.
 Let $\mu' \ge \mu > 0 > \lambda \ge \lambda'$ and consider the shifted continuation map $\uc=\uc_{(\mu',\lambda'),(\mu,\lambda)}:FC_*(H_{\mu',\lambda'})[n-1]\to FC_*(H_{\mu,\lambda})[n-1]$.
 Then

-To prove this we choose the homotopy from $H_{\mu',\lambda'}$ to $H_{\mu,\lambda}$ to be constant-up-to-translation in a small neighborhood of the region $\{r\le 1/2\}$ that contains the constant $1$-periodic orbits and the nonconstant $1$-periodic orbits of $H_{\mu',\lambda'}$ that correspond to Reeb orbits with period $\le \mu$.
+To prove this we choose the homotopy from $H_{\mu',\lambda'}$ to $H_{\mu,\lambda}$ to be constant up to translation in a small neighborhood of the region $\{r\le 1/2\}$ that contains the constant $1$-periodic orbits and the nonconstant $1$-periodic orbits of $H_{\mu',\lambda'}$ that correspond to Reeb orbits with period $\le \mu$.
 Then

 with $\beta\in FC_*^I(H_{\mu,\lambda})[n-1]$, and we obtain

 Equation~\eqref{eq:cU} has filtered variants.
 For a finite action window $(a,b)$ and a choice of parameters $0>\lambda\ge \lambda'$, the continuation map $\uc=\uc_{(2b,\lambda'),(2b,\lambda)}$ satisfies $\uc_*[U_{2b,\lambda'}^a]=[U_{2b,\lambda}^a]$, so that we can define the limit